Understand where migrants come from, where they settle, and why.

 - India is the top country of origin for migrants, with more than seventeen million Indian-born people living in foreign countries.
 Although Indian migrants are the largest group coming from a single country, they represent only 1 percent of India’s total population.

 - Small countries can be dramatically affected by push and pull factors causing migration.
-In Bosnia and Herzegovina, violent conflict during the 1990s and lingering instability in the region since then has pushed much of the population abroad: today, 50 percent of the 3.3 million people born in Bosnia and Herzegovina live elsewhere.
+In Bosnia and Herzegovina, violent conflict during the 1990s and lingering instability in the region since then has pushed much of the population abroad: in 2019, approximately 50 percent of the 3.3 million people born in Bosnia and Herzegovina lived elsewhere.
 Similarly, job opportunities and other factors have pulled around 10 percent of the Philippine population abroad.
 Emigrations of that size have profoundly affected the economies of these countries.

 High-income nations hosted a majority of international migrants.
 That’s not surprising considering that a vast majority of the world’s international migrants are economic migrants who have voluntarily left their countries for better economic opportunities elsewhere.